Evenings for Educators

 Hybrid

-Join us in Park City and see how community and storytelling come together in our newest exhibition: Lee Mingwei: The Gifts of Connection, on view November 17th, 2023 - March 18th, 2024.
-Learn from local artists and educators while we explore how art facilitates the sharing of stories, healing and change.
+Join us in Park City and see our newest exhibition on view March 7th, 2025 - May 25th, 2025.
+Learn from local artists and educators while we explore clay as a material and tool.
 The evening will consist of refreshments, a tour of the gallery, educational materials and hands-on workshops.

 Hybrid